Phantomforce260/IMGD4099-Topics/README.md

 This is Unity's high-end render pipeline.
 You get the highest quality, photorealistic lighting, support for ray-tracing, volumetrics, screen-space effects, and insanely high-quality shadows.

+> This pipeline is great for creating cinematic visuals or realistic scenes.
+However, because of
+> the performance cost, it is really only meant for high-end PCs or next-gen consoles.

 ## Materials

+Materials define the surface properties of an object.
+They tell us how an object responds to different lighting conditions.
+They are used most commmonly with 3D objects.

+> In Unity, any renderable 3D object must have 2 components:
+>   * Mesh Filter: Stores information on the geometry of the object.
+>   * Mesh Renderer: Contains Materials and Lighting rules.

+Every **material** has a **shader.** It also has several properties that we can assign, such as:

+  * **Albedo:** The color or texture.

 ## Shaders